 Early in 2019, Cabinet officially adopted Welsh Government's Code of Practice on Ethical Employment in Supply Chains, developed to protect suppliers and employees from risks including modern day slavery and other types of exploitation.

-It was agreed that progress against the Code will be reported to the SEG, and annual updates will appear within future Strategic Equality Plan Annual Reports.
+Progress against the Code will be reported to the SEG, and annual updates will appear within future Strategic Equality Plan Annual Reports.
 This reporting process will begin in 2020/21.
 The Cabinet Member for Equalities and Assets has also been nominated as Anti-Slavery and Ethical Employment champion.